'From Kiev, no orders' as east Ukraine police slip out of control

 The city's police chief, Vladimir Ruslavsky, had little choice but to cede command, showing the assailants the letter of resignation they demanded, signed and faxed to the Interior Ministry in Kiev, said Tatyana Pogukai, a spokeswoman for the local police.

-The city government, prosecutor's office and television centre had already fallen, in a major advance for pro-Russian separatists in their three-week-old uprising against the pro-Western government in Kiev.
+The city government, prosecutor's office and television center had already fallen, in a major advance for pro-Russian separatists in their three-week-old uprising against the pro-Western government in Kiev.

 "I was here all night," Pogukai told Reuters on Wednesday.
 "I slept on the floor."